 Handmade ceramics and pottery are everywhere these days.
-Visit a speciality décor store, a high-end gallery, or even your local farmers’ market, and you’ll find unique pottery and dishware made by local artisans.
+Visit a specialty décor store, a high-end gallery, or even your local farmers’ market, and you’ll find unique pottery and dishware made by local artisans.

 Joel Kelly credits the buy-local trend for the surge in all things handmade.
 “More people are appreciating one-of-a-kind things,” he says.
 “And they want to support local artists and keep the money in their local economy.”

 Kelly co-owns Made in the Maritimes, an artisan boutique (with locations in Bedford, N.S. and North End Halifax) that carries artwork, including ceramics, from 140 artisans across the Maritimes.
 In 2016, the stores sold about 2,500 pieces of pottery.

 Buying handcrafted things creates a personal connection that’s missing from mass-produced items.
 “It creates a connection between the creator and the purchaser,” says Kelly.
 “Customers like to know the backstory on things.
 Everything we sell has a story that goes along with it.”

 Appreciating the work and creativity that went in to crafting each item is what fuels Dartmouth resident Jamie Durnnian’s passion for ceramics.
 He’s been collecting them for 30 years.

 “When I graduated university, I asked for pottery as my gift,” he laughs.
 “I received one of Jim Smith’s pieces.”
 In his home, ceramics are dramatic décor, displayed on mantles, shelves and tables throughout the space.